li33893/meta-analysis/readme.md

 ## Key Analytical Decisions

-**Effect-size inputs:** Most studies contributed endpoint SMDs, while three studies contributed change-score SMDs: Ackerson (1998), Makarushka (2011), and Rohde (2015).
-Although endpoint and change-score estimates are ideally examined separately, a separate change-score synthesis would contain only *k* = 3 studies.
-The two types were therefore combined in the primary analysis.
-The Cochrane Handbook §10.5.2 concern is acknowledged, and Ostinelli et al. (2024) is used as field-specific empirical justification because their IPD analysis of iCBT depression trials found no substantive pooled-estimate difference across endpoint, change-score, and mixed SMD approaches.
+**Effect-size inputs:** Most studies contributed endpoint SMDs.
+Of the 14 studies, 11 contributed endpoint means and SDs (computed via `escalc()`), and one, O'Dea (2025), contributed a pre-calculated between-group *d* with its standard error derived from the reported CI; both are endpoint-type effects.
+Two studies contributed change-score SMDs: Stallard (2024) and Fleming (2012).
+Because a separate change-score synthesis would contain only *k* = 2 studies, endpoint-type and change-score effects were combined in the primary analysis.
+The Cochrane Handbook §10.5.2 concern about mixing endpoint and change-score SMDs is acknowledged, and Ostinelli et al. (2024) is used as field-specific empirical justification: their IPD analysis of 61 iCBT depression trials found no substantive pooled-estimate difference across endpoint-based, change-score-based, and mixed SMD approaches.

 **Cluster RCT:** Bohr et al. (2023) is a cluster RCT with no ICC reported.
 It is excluded from the main analysis and included in a sensitivity analysis without ICC correction.